jonwhittlestone/readandbuild-throwaway/README.md

 # readandbuild-throwaway
-A 3-page throwaway Django blog
+A A 3-page throwaway Django blog based on the [Coding for Entrepreneurs tutorial series](https://www.youtube.com/playlist?list=PLEsfXFp6DpzQFqfCur9CJ4QnKQTVXUsRy)